 In addition to biological productivity, the economic viability of sericulture largely depends on efficient management of inputs used in mulberry cultivation and silkworm rearing.
 Mulberry leaf production accounts for nearly 60–65 per cent of the total cost of silkworm rearing, making nutrient management a critical factor influencing the profitability of sericulture enterprises (Dandin and Giridhar, 2014).
 With increasing costs of fertilizers, organic manures and labour, it has become essential to identify nutrient management practices that maximize economic returns while maintaining sustainable production.
 Economic evaluation through parameters such as cost of cultivation, gross returns, net returns and benefit–cost ratio helps in determining the most profitable production practices for farmers.

 Integrated nutrient management involving the combined application of organic manures, chemical fertilizers and micronutrients has been reported to enhance mulberry productivity, improve leaf quality and sustain soil fertility (Ray et al., 1973; Horie, 1994).
-Recent research has also indicated that balanced fertilization strategies can significantly improve cocoon yield and economic returns in sericulture enterprises (Murugan et al., 2019).Although several studies have investigated the influence of nutrient management on mulberry growth and silkworm performance, limited information is available on the economic efficiency of different nutrient combinations under tree mulberry systems, particularly in relation to bivoltine seed crop production.
+Recent research has also indicated that balanced fertilization strategies can significantly improve cocoon yield and economic returns in sericulture enterprises (Murugan et al., 2019.Although several studies have investigated the influence of nutrient management on mulberry growth and silkworm performance, limited information is available on the economic efficiency of different nutrient combinations under tree mulberry systems, particularly in relation to bivoltine seed crop production.
 Therefore, the present study was undertaken to assess the economics of bivoltine silkworm seed crop production raised on tree mulberry fertilized with graded levels of nutrients.

 Materials and Methods